9623Y/9623Y-Spin-Up-Notebook/README.md

 ### **Criteria for an optimal launcher**

-- Be able to spin the discs enough to keep them balanced
+- Be able to spin the discs enough to keep them balanced in air
 - Launch the Discs at an acceptable velocity
 - Have some type of resivor to hold the 3 disc capacity
 - Some sort of pusher arm to feed the discs from the resivor into the flywheel(s)